fusion809/fusion809.github.io-old2/_posts/TE/pycharm.md

 {% include Links/image.html image="PyCharm-CE-5.0.3.png" width="1130px" float="none" description="PyCharm Community Edition 5.0.3" %}

 ### Background
-{% include_relative TE/links.md program="PyCharm Community Edition" package="pycharm-community" aur="pycharm-community" wp="PyCharm" link="https://www.jetbrains.com/pycharm/" gr="https://github.com/JetBrains/intellij-community/tree/master/python" puncr="," %} or **PyCharm CE**, is a free and open-source IDE for Python development that is written in Java and developed by JetBrains (the same company that develops IntelliJ IDEA).
+{% include_relative TE/links.md program="PyCharm Community Edition" package="dev-util/pycharm-community" aur="pycharm-community" wp="PyCharm" link="https://www.jetbrains.com/pycharm/" gr="https://github.com/JetBrains/intellij-community/tree/master/python" puncr="," %} or **PyCharm CE**, is a free and open-source IDE for Python development that is written in Java and developed by JetBrains (the same company that develops IntelliJ IDEA).
 As it is written in Java it is cross-platform and able to run on Linux, OS X and Windows.
 Like IntelliJ IDEA it has a proprietary counterpart that is more feature-packed than its FOSS equivalent that this section is about.

 ### Customizability
 It has a [plugin repository](https://plugins.jetbrains.com/?pycharm), with plugins to extend its capabilities.